jsenv/jsenv-template-pwa/docs/booting/readme.md

 - Fetch error happens if there is a 404 on app_loader.js for example
 - Runtime error occurs when an error is thrown during app_loader.js execution
-- As you can see on last scenarion, splashscreen is not displayed if app is very fast to boot and load.
-It can happen on very fast network on when everything is in browser cache.
+- As you can see on last scenario, splashscreen is not displayed if app is very fast to boot and load.
+It can happen on very fast network or when everything is in browser cache.

 ## Booting explanation